akinanop/mvl-solver/README.md

 *Note*: This solver corrects and builds upon the unsound solver created by Hemal A. Lal.
 See: http://www.d.umn.edu/~lalx0004/research/.
 Currently it implements [non-chronological backtracking with resolution-based learning](https://github.com/akinanop/mvl-solver/blob/master/literature/Algorithm%207.pdf).

-Roughly, the quarter of the original code was modified.
-If you run ```dwdiff -s``` on the file containing main functions:
+Roughly, a quarter of the original code was modified.
+If you run ```dwdiff -s``` on the file containing the main functions, you get:

 ```
 dwdiff -s /original_solver/Formula.cc /src/Formula.cc